Current Economic Situation in Croatia

 Tourism

-Many Hotels and Museums in Croatia accept cryptocurrencies as payments.
+Many Hotels and Museums in Croatia accept cryptocurrencies as payment.
 Hotels such as Marvie Hotels, My Boutique Hotel, and a host of others have made it seamless for Tourists and guests to book rooms and make other payments using cryptocurrencies swiftly.

 Source: Marvie Hotel